Yes the original martial art of Judo had striking techniques as part of the curriculum.

 One example could be using a double collar or double lapel grip to execute a takedown like Tomoe Nage, then finishing them off with a hammer fist to the temple or face.
 This is an excellent way to make Judo into a more well-rounded martial art.

 Striking techniques are also useful in self-defense situations.
 Suppose someone grabs your clothes or tries to strike back while you are trying to throw them using Judo.
 In that case, a hammer fists to the side of the face will stun them for a few seconds.
-This give you time to execute a monster throw.
+This gives you time to execute a monster throw.

-You would also use striking to neutralize a weapon.
+You can also use striking to neutralize a weapon.
 Techniques such as the wrist twist (Kote Gaeshi) or locking the elbow of the weapon hand all work 200% better if you strike the enemy in the face first.

 Final Thoughts